13th November 2006

 Exciting day, very short and tiring night, but it was worth it.

-As I researched and researched, I didn’t feel great about making my own with reproduced artwork, it would just never be the same, but I couldn’t pay the outrageoous price that the machiens go for, they just were too high.
+As I researched and researched, I didn’t feel great about making my own with reproduced artwork, it would just never be the same, but I couldn’t pay the outrageous price that the machines go for, they just were too high.
 This kind of fell into my lap, and I was glad I didn’t go to Marion, it would have been a ton more work.
 Check out photos in the Photo Diary section of the machine, and keep posted here and I will try to mention when I get it running.

 Here are some similar arcade posts